 The Cave Spring Trail is a .6 mile roundtrip loop trail that goes to a historic cowboy camp.

 Elephant Hill is one of the most technical four-wheel drive roads in all of Utah!
 Be prepared as it will test the best of the best with steep grades, loose rock, stair-step drops and backing.
 Make sure to get your permit at the park visitor center before entering.

 Salt Creek (Peekaboo)/Horse Canyon

-Salt Creek (Peekaboo)/Horse Canyon is very technical four wheel drive trail.
-Expect to navigate quicksand, deep sand and deep water.
+Salt Creek (Peekaboo)/Horse Canyon is a very technical four-wheel drive trail.
+Expect to navigate quicksand, deep sand, and deep water.
 The road is often impassable and required a permit so make sure to check in with the visitor center before heading out.
 For those who make it will be rewarded with several arches and rock art.

 Chesler Park/Joint Trail

 The Chesler Park/Joint Trail is an 11 miles round trip strenuous hike that should take 5-7 hours to complete.
 Begin hiking at the Elephant Hill Trailhead.
 Continue hiking for 3 miles over slick rock, through prickly pear cactus groves, and through dry gulches to reach the expansive meadow called Chesler Park.